 Outside of swimming, other aquatic exercises to try out include water aerobics, aqua jogging, and aqua Zumba.
 These have the benefit of allowing you to exercise in a group.

 Unlike some of the other exercises in this list, dance also has a distinct social component.
-Whether you dance with a group or practice some partner dancing, you are generally required to interact with other people.
+Whether you dance with a group exercise class or practice some partner dancing, you are generally required to interact with other people.
 Considering the music and fun, dancing can easily trick you into exercising without you even realizing it.

 - Parkinson’s Foundation.
 Parkinson’s statistics. https://www.parkinson.org/Understanding-Parkinsons/Statistics